takugian/quick-tutorials-with-aws/s3/bucketlambda/README.md

 # bucketlambda

-This project creates:
-- A private bucket consumed by a Lambda function;
+This project creates a private bucket consumed by a Lambda function.

 ## Helpful links